-In recent years, artificial intelligence (AI) and machine learning (ML) have made quick strides into every industry.
-They have revolutionized the way industries function, and helped companies make rapid innovations and informed decisions.
+In recent years, artificial intelligence (AI) and machine learning (ML) have made quick strides in every industry.
+They have revolutionized the way industries function and helped companies make rapid innovations and informed decisions.

 That said, these technologies only function well when they learn how to carry out certain tasks efficiently without human intervention.
 For example, in the education and training industries, online proctoring protects the integrity of online exams and is typically handled by online proctors who are trained to monitor candidates while they are taking exams.